tilo/smarter_csv/README.md

 Please [open an Issue on GitHub](https://github.com/tilo/smarter_csv/issues) if you have feedback, new feature requests, or want to report a bug.
 Thank you!

+For reporting issues, please:
-  * please include a small sample CSV file
+  * include a small sample CSV file
+  * open a pull-request adding a test that demonstrates the issue
-  * please mention your version of SmarterCSV, Ruby, Rails
+  * mention your version of SmarterCSV, Ruby, Rails

 ## [A Special Thanks to all Contributors!](CONTRIBUTORS.md) 🎉🎉🎉